great-expectations/great_expectations/docs/terms/checkpoint.md

 ### SimpleCheckpoint class

 For many use cases, the SimpleCheckpoint class can be used to simplify the process of specifying a Checkpoint configuration.
-SimpleCheckpoint provides a basic set of actions - store Validation Result, store evaluation parameters, update Data Docs, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.
+SimpleCheckpoint provides a basic set of actions - store Validation Result, store <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" />, update <TechnicalTag relative="../" tag="data_docs" text="Data Docs" />, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.

 Configurations using the SimpleCheckpoint class can optionally specify four additional top-level keys that customize and extend the basic set of default actions:

 * `site_names`: a list of Data Docs site names to update as part of the update Data Docs action - defaults to "all"
 * `slack_webhook`: if provided, an action will be added that sends a Slack notification to the provided webhook
 * `notify_on`: used to define when a notification is fired, according to Validation Result outcome - `all`, `failure`, or `success`.
 Defaults to `all`.
 * `notify_with`: a list of Data Docs site names for which to include a URL in any notifications - defaults to `all`

 ### CheckpointResult

 The return object of a Checkpoint run is a CheckpointResult object.
 The `run_results` attribute forms the backbone of this type and defines the basic contract for what a Checkpoint's `run` method returns.
 It is a dictionary where the top-level keys are the ValidationResultIdentifiers of the Validation Results generated in the run.
-Each value is a dictionary having at minimum, a `validation_result` key containing an ExpectationSuiteValidationResult and an `actions_results` key containing a dictionary where the top-level keys are names of actions performed after that particular validation, with values containing any relevant outputs of that action (at minimum and in many cases, this would just be a dictionary with the action's `class_name`).
+Each value is a dictionary having at minimum, a `validation_result` key containing an ExpectationSuiteValidationResult and an `actions_results` key containing a dictionary where the top-level keys are names of Actions performed after that particular Validation, with values containing any relevant outputs of that action (at minimum and in many cases, this would just be a dictionary with the Action's `class_name`).

 The `run_results` dictionary can contain other keys that are relevant for a specific Checkpoint implementation.
-For example, the `run_results` dictionary from a WarningAndFailureExpectationSuiteCheckpoint might have an extra key named " expectation_suite_severity_level" to indicate if the suite is at either a "warning" or "failure" level.
+For example, the `run_results` dictionary from a WarningAndFailureExpectationSuiteCheckpoint might have an extra key named "expectation_suite_severity_level" to indicate if the suite is at either a "warning" or "failure" level.

 CheckpointResult objects include many convenience methods (e.g. `list_data_asset_names`) that make working with Checkpoint results easier.
 You can learn more about these methods in the documentation for class: `great_expectations.checkpoint.types.checkpoint_result.CheckpointResult`.

 Below is an example of a `CheckpointResult` object which itself contains `ValidationResult`, `ExpectationSuiteValidationResult`, and `CheckpointConfig` objects.